MicrosoftDocs/architecture-center/docs/high-availability/building-solutions-for-high-availability.md

 data to one or more zones within the region.
 You can choose specific Availability Zones for synchronous replication, providing high availability, or asynchronous replication, providing backup or cost advantage.
-You can pin resources—for example, virtual machines, managed disks, or standard IP addresses—to a specific zone, allowing for increased resilience by having one or more instances of resources spread across zones.
+You can pin resources-for example, virtual machines, managed disks, or standard IP addresses-to a specific zone, allowing for increased resilience by having one or more instances of resources spread across zones.

 With *zone-redundant* architecture, the Azure platform automatically replicates